-How Older Black Women Taught Me To Love Princess Diana
+How Older Black Women Taught Me to Love Princess Diana

 “At least those boys will learn something from her because God knows their daddy don’t care about anybody but his bald self and his snaggle-tooth mistress.”

-Last year, my friend Chaédria and I sat at a coffee shop chatting about our family dynamics.
-Chaédria is the kind of woman I thought I’d grow up to be.
+Last year, my friend Chaedria and I sat at a coffee shop chatting about our family dynamics.
+Chaedria is the kind of woman I thought I’d grow up to be.
 She’s exceedingly intelligent, a world traveler, never in one place for too long, drop dead gorgeous, and unapologetically political.
 She also happens to exude glamour as if it were any other trait, like curly hair or dark skin.
-I mentioned growing up surrounded by Black women who were obsessed with Princess Diana and she lit up with her own stories about Diana, her childhood fascination and her mother spending a lot of time in London, bringing back lots of magazines about Diana with every trip.
+I mentioned growing up surrounded by Black women who were obsessed with Princess Diana and she lit up with a “me too!”
 After a bit of excited back and forth, I asked what she thought it was: Why did so many older Black women feel so invested in the life and death of Princess Diana?

 Advertisement